bbc/simorgh/docs/Test-Strategy-Info.md

 ## Integration tests:

-- Integration tests should cover all the test scenarios(happy and unhappy scenarios) at component level(but in our case its more likely to be pagetypes).
+- Integration tests should cover all the test scenarios (happy and unhappy scenarios) at the component level (but in our case its more likely to be page types).
 - Evaluate whether cases can be covered by integration tests before considering adding cypress tests due to the the time taken by cypress.
 - Mock endpoints if it’s a third party component.
 Ideally, we should try not to mock our own components.